Up in the Air (soundtrack): Musicians

 Yukon Jake, a band from St. Louis, Missouri, where much of the filming of Up in the Air took place, was briefly featured in the film's wedding scene.

 Reitman asked Chicago-based musician Sad Brad Smith to compose a song for the film after hearing him play in a Chicago coffee shop.
 Smith's song "Help Yourself" is featured during a pivotal wedding scene in the film.
+There was strong Oscar buzz for the song, but it was pulled from consideration by Paramount Pictures due to technicalities required by the Academy, which some deemed arbitrary.
+Smith was undiscovered up until that point and had not released any music prior to the film.

 Kevin Renick wrote the song "Up in the Air" two years prior to knowing that Reitman was working on a film adaptation to the book.
 He was recently laid off at the time, and is an unrecorded, unemployed St. Louis musician.
 When Renick researched the film he discovered that the theme of the film was much the same as the song he had written.
 "The song is about uncertainty, disconnection and loneliness, while alluding to career transition," Renick explained.
 "It's a melancholy song, and a narrative about finding out where your life's going to go."
 He handed a cassette to Reitman after the director did a Q&A at Webster University.
 Renick included a spoken-word introduction about the song on the cassette so that Reitman would know why he was giving the song to him.
 Reitman found a tape deck, listened, liked the song and placed the original introduction and song from the cassette midway through the credits.
 Reitman stated that the song has a do-it-yourself authenticity.